 • Malmesbury Court, Yeovil

-To apply for Extra Care Housing you must first contact the landlord to discuss your requirements (please see contact details in the table above).
-If they think you may be eligible, they will invite you to visit the scheme and complete an application on Homefinder Somerset.
+To apply for ECH you must first contact the landlord to discuss your requirements (please see contact details in the table above).
+If they think you may be eligible, they will invite you to visit the scheme.

 A Trusted Assessor from our Care Providers, or an Adult Social Care Worker will help assess your care and support needs in the first instance.
 Applicants who it is felt would benefit from ECH will ultimately require a full needs assessment by Adult Social Care.